publiccodeyml/publiccode.yml/schema.md

 of country-specific sections.

 All country-specific sections are contained in a section named with the two-letter lowercase [ISO 3166-1 alpha-2 country code](https://it.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-For instance `spid` is a property for Italian softare declaring whether the software is integrated with the Italian Public Identification System.
+For instance `spid` is a property for Italian software declaring whether the software is integrated with the Italian Public Identification System.

 If a software is compliant I will find:
 ```